Yisak-T/CRUDE-Yisak/README.md

 # Student Management CRUD System

 This project is a functional student management application built using React for the frontend, Node.js with Express for the backend, and MySQL for data storage.
 It supports registration, login, role-based access, student management (create, read, update, delete), and password recovery.
+To watch this project runung follow this link and watch recorded video: https://youtu.be/7VBskFDkiVQ.

 ---